ashaniranjan/on/README.md

 6.TestNG 7.5
 get all the above reporsitories from maven

-To invoke code: Just run the testNG xml file.
+To invoke code: Run the project as TestNG xml suite(right click on TestNG xml file and select Run As TestNG suite)